-In case of partnership of the project promoter with one or more project partners:
+1) In case of partnership of the project promoter with one or more project partners:

-- 1. The above documents must be attached for each partner (if applicable). - 2.
-For partners based outside Greece, equivalent documents applicable in the relevant country must be attached.
-In all cases, documents of foreign partners must be submitted in Greek or English. - 3.
+- 1. The above supporting documents numbered 1, 5.1, 5.2 and 5.3 must be attached for each partner (if applicable). - 2.
+For partners based outside Greece, documents numbered 1, 5.1, 5.2 and 5.3 must be submitted in English.
+In case of failure to submit documents 5.1, 5.2 and 5.3 an external financial audit report shall be submitted in English. - 3.
 A Partnership Agreement between the project promoter and each partner will be signed in Greek or in English, in case the partner is based outside of Greece, and will be submitted by the applicant, together with the project proposal. - 4.
 Informal groups (as partners) must attach a declaration of formation.